Skyebreach/Unreal-Notes/Slate/Basic Game UI Setup.md

 	protected:
 		/** Allows for the keyboard focus to be assigned to the widget */
 		virtual bool SupportsKeyboardFocus() const override { return true; };

+	public:
+		/** Weak pointer to the HUD class that owns the menu */
+		TWeakObjectPtr<class AMainHUD> OwningHud;
 	};
 ```